radish-es/casebook-property/content/problems/funston-street.md

 class: problem
 description: Restrictive covenants in Houston.
 summary:
-image:
+image: /imgs/brykerwoods.jpg
-imgcaption:
+imgcaption: Scan of the Brykerwoods neighborhood's restrictive covenant - KUT News
 links:
+  - url: content/cases/drummond.md
+    explanation: Case
+  - url: content/cases/stuartburn.md
+    explanation: Case
-  - url: content/statutes/expropriation-act.md
+  - url: content/cases/canada-trust.md
-    explanation: Assume that the Nova Scotia and Manitoba expropriation statutes are equivalent.
-Recall from our earlier study of this legislation that it leaves much to interpretation in cases of constructive expropriation.
+    explanation: Case
 published: true
 weight: 12
 ---

 Please listen to this [NPR Radio documentary about 3000 Funston Street,](https://www.kut.org/austin/2021-09-10/west-austin-affordable-housing-lawsuit) a piece of vacant land in the Brykerwoods neighbourhood of Austin, Texas.
 The podcast tells the story of how a restrictive covenant is shaping urban development in the context of the city's long-term strategy to improve access to affordable housing and achieve a more equitable distribution of that housing across the municipality.
 If you prefer, the website also contains a print version of the radio documentary.

-The provisions of the restrictive covenant at 3000 Funston Street are included on the website — they are as follows:
+The provisions of the restrictive covenant at 3000 Funston Street are included on the website--they are as follows:

 > All lots in Brukenwoods Annex shall be subject to the following restrictions, covenants and conditions:
 >